How to Measure Behavior Change

 What denominator should you use?

-Use a stable denominator tied to who could realistically perform the behavior such as exposed users, eligible users, or a defined cohort.
+Use a stable denominator tied to who could realistically perform the behavior, such as all exposed users, all eligible users, or a defined cohort.
+Avoid denominator drift (changing who counts midstream).
+The choice of denominator shapes every metric you report, so document it before collecting data and keep it consistent across comparison periods.

 What is behavior retention?